explosion/spacy-llm/usage_examples/README.md

 # Usage examples

 This directory contains different examples on how you can use `spacy-llm` for common NLP tasks.
-Each directory will contain a sample configuration and an optional `examples.yml` file for few-shot annotation.
+Each directory contains a sample configuration and an optional `examples.yml` file for few-shot annotation.

 ## The configuration file